Dragana Radaković: Soprano career

 During 2016 she performed the title role in a premiere of Puccini's Turandot in Sydney, Australia.
 The Handa Opera's spectacular new production of Turandot was staged by Opera Australia on Sydney Harbour with a budget of $12 million.
 Turandot was conducted by Brian Castles-Onion, directed and choreographed by Chen Shi-Zheng, set and costumes designed by Dan Potra, with Riccardo Massi as Calàf and Hyeseoung Kwon as Liù.
 After fourteen Turandot performances in Sydney, she went to Macao to perform the same role in another premiere of a new Turandot production, conducted by Lu Jia, directed by Giancarlo del Monaco, stage and costumes designed by William Orlandi, with Rudy Park and Jorge de León as Calaf and Lana Kos as Liu.
 In the autumn of 2016 she appeared for the first time in mainland China, in her new role of Santuzza in Mascagni's Cavalleria rusticana directed by Giancarlo del Monaco at the Beijing Performing Arts Centre.
-She finished the year back in Sydney as a soprano soloist at the New Year's Eve Gala concert held in the Sydney Opera House.
+She finished the year in Sydney as a soprano soloist at the New Year's Eve Gala concert held in the Sydney Opera House.

 After performing in several opera houses in Europe as Norma, Tosca, Santuzza, Aida, and Leonora (Il Trovatore), Radakovic returned to Australia in 2017 for premiere performances in the role of Santuzza in Mascagni's Cavalleria rusticana with Opera Australia at the Sydney Opera House and Arts Centre Melbourne, in a new production conducted by Andrea Licata, directed by Damiano Michieletto, Andy Morto and Rodula Gaitanou, with Diego Torre as Turiddu and Sian Pendry as Lola.
-At the end of 2017 she sang excerpts from her new title role, Catalani's La Wally, in a concert at the Sava Centar hall in Belgrade.
+At the end of 2017, she sang excerpts from her new title role, Catalani's La Wally, in a concert at the Sava Centar hall in Belgrade.

-In 2018 she returned to Egypt in the title role of Verdi's Aida, in a grand spectacle, the 150th anniversary.
+In 2018, she returned to Egypt in the title role of Verdi's Aida, in a grand spectacle, the 150th anniversary.
 The open-air production was staged under the stars at the historic complex of the Pyramids at Giza, with massive props and 300 extras on stage.
 Aida was conducted by David Crescenzi, with the Cairo Symphony Orchestra and Dario di Vietri as Radames.
 During the same year she sang at several concerts as a soprano soloist: "Verdi's and Pucinni's arias" in Opera Nice, Gala anniversary Corneliu Murgu at Opera Timișoara, 60th anniversary RTS at Tašmajdan Stadium in Belgrade, and in Sibiu for the first time in Verdi's Requiem as the soprano soloist.
 The same year she also performed for the first time at the Bolshoi Theater Belarus in the title role of Tosca, with Akhmed Agadi as Cavaradossi, conducted by Gianluca Marciano.
 Her new opera role in 2018 was Elisabetta di Valois in Verdi's Don Carlo at Sala Mare, in the production conducted by Tiberiu Soare, directed by Mario De Carlo, with Adrian Dumitry as Don Carlo.